CPTPGenomicTranscriptomic/OpenCyto/README.md

 **Step 2: Install the R Shiny package and other packages required by shinyCircos**

-Start an R session using RStudio and run these lines:
+Start an R session using RStudio and run this line:
 ```
 if (!require("shiny")){install.packages("shiny")}
 ```

 **Step 3: Start the app**

-Start an R session using RStudio and run these lines:
+Start an R session using RStudio and run this line:
 ```
 shiny::runGitHub("FlowAIAll", "CPTPGenomicTranscriptomic")
 ```